-Madison Prep is being developed to meet the educational needs of young men and women of color and students from low-income backgrounds who might be the first to attend college in their family.
-Considering current MMSD student demographics and prospective locations of the school, Madison Prep expects to serve a student body that is at least 70% non-white, 65% low-income and 10% English Language Learners.13
+Madison Prep is being developed to meet the educational needs of young men and women of color, with a special emphasis on students from low-income backgrounds and who might be the first member of their family to attend college.
+Considering current student demographics, charter school enrollment profiles and poverty levels of students enrolled in the Madison Metropolitan School District, Madison Prep expects to serve a student body that is approximately 80% non-White, 65% low-income and 20% English Language Learners.